Support and Resistance Trading Guide

 How To Find Support and Resistance Levels

-There will be a few methods to draw your support and resistance zones and you could question each of them.
+Finding support and resistance levels can be done in many ways and you could question each of them.
 How do you know your lines are any better than random?
+Here’s a fun test to do:

 1. Turn off your candlesticks or bars on your charts